 - Microbes such as mold and fungi

-Prolonged exposure to dirty air can needlessly plague workers with skin irritations, respiratory problems and other chronic ailments.
-Radon or asbestos entering through cracked foundations or broken ceiling tiles can lead to cancer and other life threatening diseases.
-A recent study published in the Journal of the American Medical Association found that people who live in modern buildings come down with respiratory infections 45 percent more often than people in older structures.
+Prolonged exposure to dirty air can cause workers to suffer from skin irritations, respiratory problems, and other chronic ailments.
+Radon or asbestos entering through cracked foundations or broken ceiling tiles can lead to cancer and other life-threatening diseases.
+A recent study published in the Journal of the American Medical Association found that people living in modern buildings experience respiratory infections 45% more often than those in older structures.

 What is the Air Duct Cleaning Process